Drinkwater Boulevard Closure FAQ

 How will this closure affect Scottsdale Arts Festival?

 During the 2019 Scottsdale Arts Festival the Drinkwater Boulevard Bridge will be closed for reconstruction and improvements.
 The closure has required Scottsdale Arts to revisit the overall layout of the event.
 We are working to maintain a wonderful and successful event for all involved and attending.
 There are two pedestrian bridges that have been constructed to access both sides of the park with ease.
 Parking has not been affected by this closure.
-Additional information can be found on Scottsdale Center for Performing Arts webpage.
+Additional information can be found on Scottsdale Center for Performing Arts directions and parking webpage.

 Is it possible to walk from one side of the Civic Center Mall (Park) to the other side?